rcrowther/django-category-collection/README.rst

 -----------------
 Taxonomy collections are complex beyond their simple models.

 Only work with the Models if you need to repair or want to play.
 The models keep '.objects' as the primary model manager.
-The methods here can damage the collections; make orphans of links, and create circular dependencies.
+The methods can damage the collections; make orphans of links and create circular dependencies.
 Beyond, each Model adds a second manager called '.system'.
 These managers contain methods which will maintain the integrity of the collections.

-Then there is a module called 'cache'.
-This is not Django cache, it is maintained by the app to speed some of the actions and provide advanced functionality.
+Next is a module called 'cache'.
+This is not Django cache, it is maintained by the app to speed some of the actions and provide interesting functionality.
 It's sensitive.

 The 'api' module pulls these parts together in a facade.
-This is where you would look for code to use in your code.
+This is where you would look for methods to use in your code.